ARACADERISE/boot_protocol/readme.md

 <p>Once this is done, go ahead and refer to the boot protocols documentation on <i>how to use it</i>, then return after you are done.</p></br>
 <p>3.
 After you have written some code, enter the directory `boot_protocol` of which you just cloned before writing some code.</p></br>
 <p>4.
-Edit the `boot.yaml` file to store the according binary files you'd like to create(for the second-stage bootloader and kernel) along with your second-stage bootloader C code file and the C code kernel source code file.
+Edit the `boot.yaml` file to store the according binary files you'd like to create(for the second-stage bootloader and kernel) along with your second-stage bootloader C source code file and the C kernel source code file.
 You can refer to the protocols documentation for more information over the file `boot.yaml`.</p>
 <p>After this, run `make`.
 Then, go back to the directory where your OS code resides, create a Makefile with the following(and add whatever for your likings):</p>

 ```makefile